dotnet/docs-maui/docs/user-interface/pages/flyoutpage.md

 }
 ```

-A `DataTemplate` is assigned to the `ListView.ItemTemplate` property, to display each `FlyoutPageItem`.
-The `DataTemplate` contains a `ViewCell` that consists of an `Image` and a `Label`.
+A `DataTemplate` is assigned to the `CollectionView.ItemTemplate` property, to display each `FlyoutPageItem`.
+The `DataTemplate` contains a `Grid` that consists of an `Image` and a `Label`.
 The `Image` displays the `IconSource` property value, and the `Label` displays the `Title` property value, for each `FlyoutPageItem`.
 In addition, the flyout page has its `Title` and `IconImageSource` properties set.
 The icon will appear on the detail page, provided that the detail page has a title bar.

 > [!NOTE]
 > The `Flyout` page must have its `Title` property set, or an exception will occur.